Piyadasa Ranasinghe: Political career

+Final days

 In his final days, Piyadasa lived in a house in Napana in the Gunnepana area of Matale.
 The last JVP Political Bureau meeting chaired by Wijeweera was held at Galaha House on November 11, 12 and 13, 1989.
-The meeting ended on November 12, 1989 at noon as the government imposed a night curfew on November 12, 1989.
+The meeting ended on November 12, 1989, at noon as the government imposed a night curfew on November 12, 1989.
 After the meeting, Saman Piyasiri Fernando, Lalith Wijerathna, Gamanayake and Wijeweera left in a car.
 Shantha Bandara went his separate ways.
 Piyadasa and Somawansa Amarasinghe left for Madawala in a separate vehicle to retrieve some money that had been kept for security.
 On the way back, Somawansa descended Mount Trinity whereas Piyadasa Ranasinghe and H. B. Herath were arrested at Galaha's house on the same day.
 He was detained at the Mattegoda camp after being tortured and killed on November 15, 1989.

 In popular media

 The biographical film of Rohana Wijeweera's late life titled Ginnen Upan Seethala was released in 2018.
 The film was directed by Anurudha Jayasinghe and popular actor Thusitha Laknath played Ranasinghe's role.